GeoscienceAustralia/ptha/ptha_access/README.md

 * `STGl_XXXX' is the same as `STAGE_lower_ci_XXXX` described above

-At most locations you will find there is high uncertainty in the peak tsunami size for a given exceedance rates.
+At most locations you will find there is high uncertainty in the peak tsunami size for a given exceedance-rates.
 This is mainly due to high uncertainty in the frequencies of high-magnitude subduction zone earthquakes.
 A more detailed discussion of these topics can be found in the Australian Tsunami Hazard Modelling Guidelines, which are available here:
 <https://knowledge.aidr.org.au/media/5640/tsunami-planning-guidelines.pdf>

-## More detailed exceedance rate information for specific sites
+## More detailed exceedance-rate information for specific sites

 FIXME describe where to obtain the pdf files containing the summary information

-## Interpreting exceedance rate information
+## Interpreting exceedance-rate information

-The stage exceedance rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
+The stage exceedance-rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
 There is a tendency for the tsunami size to increase in shallower water, which is a well known property of ocean waves related to energy flux conservation.